-During December 2015, with a view to developing the salary-backed loan product (CQS, Cessione del Quinto), commercial agreements were signed with a new specialist operator, in addition to the agreements previously signed.
+During March 2015, with a view to developing the salary-backed loan product (CQS, Cessione del Quinto), commercial agreements were signed with two new specialist operators, in addition to those already stipulated.

 THE MACROECONOMIC SCENARIO

 Prospects are improving in advanced countries, but the weakness in emerging economies is stifling the expansion of global trade, which continues to disappoint, contributing to the fall in commodity prices.